Proven-Paradox/shaper-system/Handbook.md

 Effect: If you deal damage with this Ability, the target also decreases on their [Offensive Track](#the-offensive-track).
 Description: Dealing damage while compromising the opponent's offensive capabilities.
 This can be an attack that strikes the opponent's weapon arms, a technique that damages the target's weapon, applying numbing poison with the strike, or similar measures.

+#### Blink
+Auxiliary
+Action: Major
+Prerequisites: None
+Range: Medium
+Targets: 1 square
+Cost: 10 MP
+Cooldown: 3 rounds
+Effect: You move to the targeted square.
+This Ability can be used in any condition, including while [Grabbed](#grab) or [Rooted](#rooted) or similarly restrained, and those conditions end when you use Blink.
+You are unaffected by any terrain effects or walls that would other obstructions.
+Description: A quick way to escape bad circumstances.
+This can be short range teleportation, ducking temporarily into another dimension, or similar ways of slipping away.

 #### Chilling Bolt
 Spell [Elemental] [Ice]
 Action: Major